Think about what role you would like to volunteer for at Camp!

 Q: Will I get breaks at camp?
 When can I eat?

 A: Yes!
 We provide lunch for all of our volunteers, as well as a volunteer chillout room with coffee and snacks.
 We definitely encourage taking breaks.
-You will very very rarely be the only adult working with campers, so can always check in with the other volunteers working with your group, and ask to take five.
+You will very rarely be the only adult working with campers, so you can always check in with the other volunteers working with your group, and ask to take break when you need it.